scientiist/todo/README.md

 The project is built with CMake.

 1. Clone the repository:

 `git clone https://github.com/scientiist/todo`

 2. Move into the repository directory:

 `cd todo`

 3. Create a build directory:

 `mkdir build`

+4. Run the CMake configure command, this will setup our build system.

+`cmake ./build/`

 4. Run the build system, pointed into the `build` directory.

 `cmake --build ./build/`

 5. If all succeeds, you'll have an executable in your build directory:

 `./build/todo`

 ## Contributing